xic19022/wifi_bj/README.md

 The information is then uploaded to a cloud server and can be exported into a tabular file (i.e., the comma-separated values [CSV] file) for analysis.
 The Wi-Fi connection records can then be geocoded based on the location of the Wi-Fi detector.
 Also, since the MAC address is unique for each mobile device, it can become the identifier of the movement trajectories completed by the same traveler.

 ## Wi-Fi Data ##
-The Wi-Fi data for the study area were collected by the 29 Wi-Fi detectors installed in the study area from October 2 through October 14, 2018.
+The Wi-Fi data for the study area were collected by the 29 Wi-Fi detectors installed in the study area (Figure 1) from October 2 through October 14, 2018.
 They contained the Wi-Fi connection records derived from 463,874 individuals.
 Due to privacy concerns, the last four digits of the user's MAC address were masked out.

 The Wi-Fi data can be downloaded from [here](https://github.com/xic19022/wifi_bj/blob/master/Wifi.zip?raw=true).